andiecodes/PhilipsHuePSModule/README.md

 The Module offers an easy way to store Bridge Information.
 Use 'get-PHBridge -StoreConfig' to store it in the User Profil of the current user $($env:USERPROFILE + '\PhilipsHueBridge.xml').
 You can access the stored Bridge Information via 'get-PHBConfig' for further use.

-If you have successfully established a connection to your Philips Hue Bridge it's necessary to create a new API Application User with the
+If you have successfully established a connection to your Philips Hue Bridge it's necessary to create a new API Application User with the 'new-PHAPIUser -Application 'YourApplicationName' '.
+To be able to do so you need to press the link button on your Philips Hue Bridge, now you have 30 secondes time to create a new API Application User.
+The -Application Parameter is mandatory, the -Storecreds parameter is optional.